barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 Rust developers: did you spot the problem?

-It turns out that `let _ =` is not actually binding the mutex guard to a named variable, which means the created temporary is immediately destructed, rather than at the end of the scope, like a named entity would.
-In fact, `let _ = expr` semantically equivalent to `(void)(expr);` in C++ and serves only to e.g. suppress compiler warnings about unused return values.
-On the other hand `let _g = expr` is something like `auto _g = expr` in C++ and binds to a named entity whose destructor is invoked at the end of the scope in which it is declared.
+It turns out that `let _ =` is not actually binding the mutex guard to a named variable.
+This means the created temporary is immediately destructed, rather than at the end of the scope, unlike a named entity.
+In fact, `let _ = expr` semantically equivalent to `(void)(expr);` in C++ and serves to e.g. suppress compiler warnings about unused return values.
+On the other hand `let _g = expr` is somewhat like `auto _g = expr` in C++ and binds to a named entity whose destructor is invoked at the end of its scope.
+At the time of writing the code shown above compiles without warnings in Rust 1.65.
+The mutex will not be locked until the end of the scope.

-At the time of writing this code compiles without warnings in Rust 1.65.
-However, the mutex will not be locked inside the scope.
-I really think the semantic difference between `let _ = expr` and `let _g = expr` are a confusing and bad design, as evidenced e.g. by the discussions [here]() and [here]().
-There is a [clippy lint]() [^clippy-lint] that will catch the mistake in the code using mutexes above, but it cannot prevent general underlying problem for other types of RAII guards.
+I really think the semantic
+difference between `let _ = expr` and `let _g = expr` is a confusing design choice, as evidenced e.g. by the discussions [here](https://internals.rust-lang.org/t/confusing-behaviour-of-let/13435) and [here](https://internals.rust-lang.org/t/pre-rfc-must-bind/12658/25).
+There is a [clippy lint](https://rust-lang.github.io/rust-clippy/master/#let_underscore_lock)
+[^clippy-lint] that will catch the mistake in the code using mutexes above, but it cannot prevent deeper underlying problem for other types of RAII guards.
 We could, of course, argue that using `Mutex<()>` is an indication of bad design, but that would be unfair to C++, because then we could always say producing bugs is bad design.
-If `Mutex<()>` exists, people will eventually use it.
+If `Mutex<()>` exists, people will eventually use it and the `let _ =` confusion goes beyond just mutexes.

 # Summary
-We looked at six common errors in C++ in the facebook codebase and we saw that Rust enables us to catch most of the bugs at compile time and also emphasises memory safety in its API.
-For one thread safety bug  caused by a syntax quirk in C++, we saw that Rust's data-oriented mutex design makes the bug much more improbable to write.
-However, through a syntax quirk of its own, Rust leaves the door open to produce the same bug as in C++, where it looks like we are locking a mutex but aren't.
+We looked at six common errors in C++ in the facebook codebase and we saw that Rust enables us to catch most of the bugs at compile time and also emphasizes memory safety in its safe API.
+But we also discovered a thread safety bug caused by a syntax quirk in C++ that exists in Rust as well, albeit through a completely different syntax quirk.

+I don't want to pass judgement on Rust vs C++, but it is nice to see that a language which is taunted as a safe successor to C++ does indeed address many common bugs in C++.
+And yet we saw that Rust is not entirely without its flaws.

 # Endnotes